Kadhal Kadhai: Production

 Velu Prabhakaran began work on the production of a film titled Kadhal Arangam in October 2003, writing the story, screenplay and dialogue for the project.
-Velu Prabhakaran revealed that the film would expose the falsehood of kama in society, though he later gave directorial credits of the film to his brother Velu Raja.
-The film also takes on the prevailing caste system and explores sexuality.
-Thus, the censors were not willing to give it a certificate due to objectionable scenes and an ongoing battle with the censor board emerged in December 2004.
-In November 2006, Velu Prabhakaran held an emotional appeal at a press conference stating that "Suppression is what causes a lot of sex crimes.
-That is not so in western countries, that's why they don't make a big deal about displaying the body.
-Here, just the lack of a davani has the audience all agog".
-In 2009, the team finally agreed to tone down the scenes and mute certain dialogues and to compromise with the censors the film, they changed the title from Kadhal Arangam to Kadhal Kadhai.
+The censor board was not initially willing to give it a certificate due to objectionable scenes and an ongoing battle with the censor board emerged in December 2004.
+In 2009, the team finally agreed to tone down the scenes and mute certain dialogues and to compromise with the censors, they changed the title from Kadhal Arangam to Kadhal Kadhai.
 The director had reportedly inserted a few elements from this story of his life into the film and in the title credits of the film, Velu Prabhakaran included an extended scene which narrates his opinions and difficulties of the way the film released; while he also played the role of a film director in the venture, noting that parts were autobiographical.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Muthulingam and Mu.
 Metha.